bojananeskovic/DIS_2023/README.md

 As for the databases that microservices communicate with, the Product service is talking to a `MongoDB`, the Order service is talking to the `MySQL` and the Inventory service is talking also to the `MySQL` database, to store all the inventory information.
 Notification service is a `stateless service` which doesn't have any database because it is responsible to send out notifications to users.

-Also, synchronous and asynchronous communication between services has been established. `Kafka` was used for asynchronous communication.
-Services are secured using the authorization server called as `Keycloak`.
+Also, synchronous and asynchronous communication between services has been established.
+[Kafka](https://spring.io/projects/spring-kafka) was used for asynchronous communication.
+Services are secured using the authorization server called as [Keycloak](https://www.keycloak.org/getting-started/getting-started-docker).

 ### Discovery Service